DanySK/course-laboratory-of-software-systems/slides/content/04-build-automation/_index.md

 1. The **Gradle test kit**, for programmatically launching Gradle and ispecting the execution results
 2. [Kotest](https://github.com/kotest/kotest), a test framework for Kotlin
     * could be done with JUnit or other systems, but Kotest is more idiomatic
-3. A pinch of *manual Gradle automation* to prepare the classpath

 ---